kingcean/blog-web/blog/2025/sse/README.md

 This structure does not use JSON format but is somewhat similar to YAML, though not entirely.
 Each field is separated by a `\n` newline, and the attribute name and value are separated by a colon `:`.
 If `data` spans multiple lines (i.e., its content contains `\n`), it is not achieved through escaping but by setting multiple `data` fields, which are ultimately concatenated into a multi-line string (using `\n`).

-Based on this, we design a class that accepts a string representing an SSE message item.
+Based on this, we design a class that accepts a string representing an SSE record item.
 In the constructor, it parses the string and stores the data in private member fields, exposing corresponding read-only properties for external access.

 ```typescript
 export class ServerSentEventItem {